-In this blog, we will discuss what data integration is in general, the various data integration approaches, and how to integrate data from different sources.
+In this blog, we will discuss the data integration process and the various data integration techniques and technologies.

 What is Data Integration?

 The process of consolidating data from multiple applications and creating a unified view of data assets is known as data integration.
-As companies store information in different databases, data integration becomes an important strategy to adopt, as it helps the business users to integrate data from different sources.
-For example, an e-commerce company that wants to extract customer information from multiple data streams or databases, such as marketing, sales, and finance.
-Data integration would help to consolidate the data arriving from various databases, and use it for reporting and analysis.
+As companies store information in different databases, data integration becomes an important strategy to adopt, as it helps the business users to integrate data from multiple sources.
+For example, an e-commerce company wants to extract customer information from multiple data streams or databases, such as marketing, sales, and finance.
+In this case, data integration would help consolidate the data arriving from various departmental databases and use it for reporting and analysis.

 Data integration is a core component of several different mission-critical data management projects, such as building an enterprise data warehouse, migrating data from one or multiple databases to another, and synchronizing data between applications.
-As a result, there are a variety of data integration applications, technologies, and techniques used by businesses to integrate data from disparate sources and create a single version of the truth.
-Now that you understand what data integration is, let’s delve into data integration techniques and technologies.
+As a result, businesses use a variety of data integration applications, technologies, and techniques to integrate data from disparate sources and create a single version of the truth.
+Now that you understand the data integration process let’s dive into the different data integration approaches, techniques, and technologies.

 Types of Data Integration Techniques

-Data integration aims at providing an integrated and consistent view of data coming from internal and external data sources.
-This is achieved by using one of the three different types of data integration techniques, depending on the heterogeneity, complexity, and volume of data sources involved.
+Data integration approaches arise when data is coming in from various internal and external sources.
+This is achieved by using one of the three different types of data integration techniques, depending on the disparity, complexity, and number of data sources involved.

-Let’s take a look at these data integration approaches one by one and see how they can help improve business intelligence processes.
+Let’s look at these data integration techniques one by one and see how they can help improve business processes.

 One of the key factors that differentiate data consolidation from other data integration techniques is data latency.
 Data latency is defined as the amount of time it takes to retrieve data from data sources to transfer to the data store.
 The shorter the latency period, the fresher data is available in the data store for business intelligence and analysis.

 Data federation is a data integration technique that is used to consolidate data and simplify access for consuming users and front-end applications.
-In data federation, distributed data with different data models are integrated into a virtual database that features a unified data model.
+In the data federation technique, distributed data with different data models is integrated into a virtual database that features a unified data model.

 Different Data Integration Technologies

 Data integration technology has evolved at a rapid pace over the last decade.
-Initially, Extract, Transform, Load (ETL) was the only available technology used for batch data integration.
+Initially, Extract, Transform, Load (ETL) was the only available technology used for the batch data integration process.
 However, as businesses continued to add more sources to their data ecosystem and the need for real-time data integration technologies arose, hence new advancements and technologies were introduced:

 Here is a roundup of the most popular data integration technologies in use today: